claytoncarpenter/CLAPI-bot/README.md

 # CLAPI-bot
-Discord bot

 Discord bot that records all messages posted to a discord guild in realtime.
-Messages are intserted into a SQLite database.
+Messages are inserted into a SQLite database.
 If database.py file is ran as main, the code will print a pandas dataframe with all comments.

 Functionality to be added: